 - Sign in, using an account chooser to select from multiple accounts.

-- Sign in Automatically, on return visits from using your computer, phone or even multiple browser tabs.
+- Sign in automatically, on return visits using your computer, phone or even multiple browser tabs.

 - Deleting your Google or partner account affects one, but not the other.